Algorithms for the minimum non-separating path and the balanced connected bipartition problems on grid graphs (With erratum): A 5/4-approximation algorithm for GBCP

 \begin{claim} When $|H|\leq 2$, the algorithm {\sc STN} finds a $5/4$-approximation. \end{claim} \begin{proof} In this case the third largest node weight $w_3$ is at most $W/5$.
 By Lemma~\ref{stn}, the returned bipartition satisfies $\min\{w(V_{k^*}),W-w(V_{k^*})\}\geq (W-W/5)/2=(2/5)W$.
 Comparing with the trivial upper bound $W/2$, the ratio is 5/4. \end{proof}

-\begin{claim} When $|H|=4$, the algorithm {\sc STN} finds a $5/4$-approximation. \end{claim} \begin{proof} Since the nodes are arranged in a linear order by their $st$-numbers.
-There always exists a bipartition, said $\mathcal{P}$, such that both the two parts contain exactly two heavy nodes and are of weight larger than $(2/5)W$.
-Since the algorithm finds the best bipartition in this linear order, the result is at least as good as of $\mathcal{P}$. \end{proof}
+\begin{claim} When $|H|=4$, the algorithm {\sc STN} finds a $5/4$-approximation. \end{claim} \begin{proof} Since the nodes are arranged in a linear order by their $st$-numbers, there always exists a bipartition, said $\mathcal{P}$, whose both parts contain exactly two heavy nodes and are of weight larger than $(2/5)W$.
+By the optimality of $k^*$, the output is no worse than $\mathcal{P}$. \end{proof}

 Finally we consider the case that $|H|=3$. \begin{definition} Let $G$ be a graph and $U$ a subset of nodes of $G$.
-The contracted graph $G\backslash U$ is the graph obtained by combining all the nodes in $U$ by a new node $u$ and, for any $v\notin U$, the edge $(u,v)$ exists iff $v$ has a neighbor in $U$.
-For convenience, $G\backslash S=G\backslash V(S)$ for a subgraph $S$. \end{definition} \begin{lemma} If $G$ is biconnected and $(U,V(G)-U)$ is a connected bipartition, then $G\backslash U$ is biconnected. \end{lemma} \begin{proof} Since $(U,V(G)-U)$ is a connected bipartition, the new node $u$ is not a cut node in $G\backslash U$.
+The contracted graph $G/U$ is the graph obtained by combining all the nodes in $U$ by a new node $u$ and, for any $v\notin U$, the edge $(u,v)$ exists iff $v$ has a neighbor in $U$.
+For convenience, $G/S=G/V(S)$ for a subgraph $S$. \end{definition} \begin{lemma} If $G$ is biconnected and $(U,V(G)-U)$ is a connected bipartition, then $G/U$ is biconnected. \end{lemma} \begin{proof} Since $(U,V(G)-U)$ is a connected bipartition, the new node $u$ is not a cut node in $G/ U$.
 Since $G$ is originally biconnected, no node in $V(G)-U$ will be a cut node in the contracted graph. \end{proof}

 Our 5/4-approximation algorithm for the case of three heavy nodes is as follows.